pnp/powerplatform-snippets/power-apps/animated-accordions/README.md

 ![preview](./assets/animated-accordion-demo.gif)

 ### Animated Form
-Manually build container set, build on top of the idea of animated accordion.
+Manually built container set, inspired on top of the idea of animated accordion.
 It can scale to any number of items.
 Great for building forms and menus.
 ![preview](./assets/animated-form-demo.gif)